-Advisory Teaching Service - Support for pupils with Specific Learning Difficulties
+Advisory Teaching Service - Support for pupils with Learning Difficulties

-The Advisory Teaching Service (ATS) and the Educational Psychology Service (EPS) work closely with schools and Early Years settings to identify pupils who experience persistent difficulties in acquiring literacy and numeracy skills.
+The Advisory Teaching Service (ATS) and the Educational Psychology Service (EPS) work closely with schools to identify pupils who experience persistent difficulties in acquiring literacy and numeracy skills (including Specific Learning Difficulties and Dyslexia).
 Advice on supporting individual students can be sought, following an appropriate referral.
-This ensures that appropriate strategies are implemented at the earliest possible stage.
+This ensures that suitable strategies are implemented at the earliest possible stage.
 Advice from Health Professionals and other agencies are sought as appropriate.

 Support and Training

 The ATS has a specialist team of teachers to support children and families.
 This team provides a consultancy service to school settings.
-The Advisory Teaching Service can provide training to school staff and other professionals in relation to primary and secondary school children who experience specific Learning Difficulties.
-Our staff may also provide staff with advice on the use of alternative recording strategies, including use of ICT, in school.
+The Advisory Teaching Service can provide training to school staff and other professionals in relation to primary and secondary school children who experience persistent learning difficulties.
+Our staff may also provide staff with advice on the use of alternative recording strategies, including use of ICT, in school..

 Transition is often a worrying time for student and families.
 Our service aims to support transitions between key stages and settings, taking account of existing good practice and successful strategies.
-Transition to secondary school is supported with annual conferences for parents and schools.
+Transition to secondary school is supported with annual conferences, or individual consultations, for parents and schools.
 Time spent producing a booklet relating to the student’s strengths and needs will enable all staff working with the student to be familiar with their profile and to provide a positive start to their next stage of education.